timx0645/First_Sinatra-API/README.md

   fetch(`${your-heroku-url}/api/firma`)
           .then(response => response.json())
           .then(data =>

-          Do something with your data
+          //Do something with your data
           )
 ```